Current News and Events

 MAY 8, 2024

-Emory MDP was well represented at the 2024 Annual Conference of the U.S. chapter of the Society for International Development held in Washington DC on April 26, 2024.
+Emory MDP was well represented at the 2024 Annual Conference of the U.S. chapter of the Society for International Development held in Washington DC.
 Established in 1957, SID serves as a nexus for professionals across NGOs, academia, government, private sector, and consulting firms focused on global development.
 The conference' theme was "World in Crisis: Sparks of Hope" and aimed to highlight opportunities to advance development by strengthening resilience and security.
 In attendance, pictured right to left, were 2nd year MDP students Wabei Saboi (Zambia), Rebecca Yeboah (Ghana), Cassange Bitere (Haiti), Anne Jean Baptiste (USA), Chisomo Mwale (Zambia), and Amanda Charaka (USA).
 These students, who will graduate in August after completing their second summer practicum, appreciated the opportunity to network with and to listen to speakers from USAID and other development agencies.
 Sessions featured a wide range of innovations bridging across sectors, such as women-led initiatives in environmentally sustainable business ventures and the role of artificial intelligence in addressing climate-related health challenges.
 We wish a bright future to these stellar students!

 CHAN WILLIAMS PRESENTS CIVIC ENGAGEMENT RESEARCH AT NATIONAL CONFERENCES